“Daring ideas are like chessmen moved forward. They may be beaten, but they may start a winning game.” — Johann Wolfgang von Goethe

 Are you able to take ideas and translate them into action?

 As a leader, you will be judged on whether you could put good ideas into action.

-In Get Them on Your Side, Samuel B. Bacharach writes about the political processes and political skills necessary to put good ideas in place.
+In Get Them on Your Side, Samuel B. Bacharach shares the political processes and political skills necessary to put good ideas in place.

 3 Things to Put Good Ideas in Place

 Putting good ideas in place involves three things: